ProAmineOfficial/Driver-NanoKit-ESP32-of-T.U.M-Pro_Amine-IC/README.md

 4. **Click** `Restart`.
 5. **Upon restarting, select the option** `Disable driver signature enforcement` **by pressing the appropriate key (usually F7)**.
 6. **After disabling driver signature enforcement, proceed to install the unsigned driver** as described in the previous steps.

+### 3. Install the Driver
+- After downloading, extract the contents of the ZIP file.
+- Open **Device Manager** on your Windows PC.
+- Locate the **NanoKit Integrated ESP32** device under "Other devices".
+- Right-click the device and choose **Update driver**.
+- Select **Browse my computer for driver software**.
+- Navigate to the folder where you extracted the driver files.
+- Click **Next** to install the driver.

 ### 4. Verify Installation
 - Once the installation is complete, the device should appear under **Ports (COM & LPT)** in **Device Manager** as `NanoKit ESP32 of T.U.M [Pro_Amine IC]`.